-Stocks also must be listed on a specified exchange in one of the following countries: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Luxembourg, the Netherlands, New Zealand, Norway, Portugal, Singapore, South Korea, Spain, Sweden, Switzerland, Taiwan, the United Kingdom, or the United States.
+Stocks also must be listed on a primary exchange in one of the following countries: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Luxembourg, the Netherlands, New Zealand, Norway, Portugal, Singapore, South Korea, Spain, Sweden, Switzerland, Taiwan, the United Kingdom, or the United States.

-Eligible securities include common stocks.
-American depositary receipts ("ADRs"), global depositary receipts ("GDRs"), and real estate investment trusts ("REITs").
-For initial inclusion in the Underlying Index, securities must have a float-adjusted market capitalization of at least \$250 million and a 3-month average daily trading value of at least \$750,000 as measured guarterly as of market close on the first business day of March, June, September, and December.
+Eligible securities include common stocks, American depositary receipts ("ADRs"), global depositary receipts ("GDRs"), and real estate investment trusts ("REITs").
+For initial inclusion in the Underlying Index, securities must have a float-adjusted market capitalization of at least \$250 million and a 3-month average daily trading value of at least \$750,000 as measured quarterly as of market close on the first business day of March, June.
+September, and December.
 The minimum threshold to remain in the Underlying Index at a guarterly rebalance is \$125 million of float-adjusted market capitalization and a 3-month average daily trading value of \$375,000.
 If fewer than 20 stocks are eligible for the Underlying Index based on these screens, the minimum thresholds for initial and continued inclusion shall be relaxed such that the 20-stock minimum can be met by progressively adding otherwise eligible stocks from the annual eligible list of solar stocks in the order of the stocks with the highest float-adjusted market capitalization first.
-Stocks are ineligible for inclusion in the Underlying Index if the company is engaged in the business of the extraction of coal, petroleum, or natural gas, or if the company is engaged in the business of generating electricity for sale to third parties using coal, petroleum (oil), or nuclear fuel, according to S&P Trucost Limited business activity data as of the information reference date of April 30.
-If a stock is not covered by all the necessary Trucost data to test for exclusionary business activities, then the stock shall be included in the annual Solar Stock Universe List and therefore otherwise gualifies for inclusion in the Index.
+Stocks are ineligible for inclusion in the Underlying Index if the company is engaged in the business of the extraction of coal, petroleum, or natural gas, or if the company is engaged in the business of generating electricity for sale to third parties using coal, petroleum (oil), or nuclear fuel, according to S&P Trucost Limited ("Trucost") business activity data as of the information reference date of April 30.
+If a stock is not covered by all the necessary Trucost data to test for exclusionary business activities, then the stock shall otherwise qualify for inclusion in the Underlying Index.
+Stocks may also be deemed ineligible for inclusion in the Underlying Index if they fail certain of the Index Provider's ESG screens, a global business involvement screen and a governance screen.
+The business involvement screen reviews a company's direct revenue exposure to certain business categories, such as adult entertainment, alcohol, gambling, tobacco, weapons, arctic drilling, and coal mining.
+A company will fail this screen if it has direct revenue exposure above 0% of total company revenue, or ownership of 20% or more of another company that has direct revenue exposure above 0% of total company revenue, in the prohibited business categories.
+These ESG screens are applied only at quarterly rebalances.